When is The Crown season 4's Netflix release date? Cast, trailer and latest news

 All the main cast from season three will be back for season four – including Olivia Colman as Queen Elizabeth II, Tobias Menzies as Prince Philip, Josh O’Connor as Prince Charles, Erin Doherty as Princess Anne, and Helena Bonham Carter as Princess Margaret.

-In a previous interview with Town and Country, Doherty had said, “Makeup [for The Crown] literally took 10 minutes, but hair, sometimes it would take two hours.
-It’s its own beast.”

-However, Princess Anne joked about the interview, stating, “Actually I read an article the other day about The Crown, the actress was talking about how long it took them to do their hair like I did.
-And I’m thinking, ‘How could you possibly take that long?’
-I mean it takes me 10 or 15 minutes.”

-The existing cast members will be joined by a number of new cast members playing some very famous characters from history.
+The existing stars will be joined by a number of new cast members, playing some very famous characters from history.

+Those include Gillian Anderson (Margaret Thatcher), Emma Corrin (Princess Diana), and Tom Byrne – who plays Prince Andrew.

 Is Margaret Thatcher in season 4 of The Crown?

-Gillian Anderson is set to star as Conservative Prime Minister Margaret Thatcher in The Crown, and it’s likely that her leadership and her relationship with the Queen will be central to season four.
+Gillian Anderson is set to star as Conservative Prime Minister Margaret Thatcher in The Crown, and her leadership and her relationship with the Queen will be central to season four.

 And Anderson has confessed to how nervous she was before filming her scenes as Thatcher, saying: “As we got closer to filming, I almost died.
 My heart has never beat so fast in all of my life.”